redhat-ai-americas/rhoai-demo-setup/README.md

   - Install RHOAI and depdendent components

 > [!IMPORTANT]
-> Don't run automation for individual components as they get run as part of full cluster setup.
+> When running this playbook, you don't need to run automation for individual components as they get run as part of full cluster setup.

 ### Individual Component Setup